 If your foal is being registered, include extra photos of the characteristic at the time of registration along with the DNA order form.

 Solid Paint-bred owners like Brittany Sanders are excited about the possibilities that lay ahead.
-Brittany’s gelding Johnny Zipper—a 2016 chestnut gelding by the tobiano John Simon and out of the solid mare Strapless—just missed having Regular Registry-eligible color, but his wide blaze and blue zone indicate the presence of pattern-gene potential.
+Brittany’s gelding Johnny Zipper—a 2016 chestnut gelding by the tobiano John Simon and out of the solid mare Strapless—just missed having Regular Registry-eligible color, but his wide apron face indicate the presence of pattern-gene potential.

 “When Johnny Zipper was born without the qualifying amount, I was definitely disappointed—I think I submitted photos to APHA three different times before I gave up,” she said.
 “When I got the test results back that he carried one copy of the W20 gene, I was thrilled!